Pumpkin Oatmeal Cookies with Cranberries and Walnuts

 These cookies were even a hit with the boys, who normally aren’t big on oatmeal cookies.
 They definitely go on the “keeper” list.

-pumpkin oatmeal cookies with small pumpkin
+pumpkin oatmeal cookies in bowl

+I use homemade pumpkin puree, but canned is okay, too.
 This recipe adapts well to make gluten free pumpkin oatmeal cookies, or cookies with fresh ground soft wheat flour.
 My favorite off the shelf all-purpose wheat flour is King Arthur brand, and my favorite gluten free option is Namaste.

 Use quick cooking oatmeal for a softer cookie, old fashioned or steel cut oatmeal for a chewier pumpkin cookie.
+You can substitute more cinnamon if you don’t have cardamom, and raisins if you don’t have dried cranberries.
+If you prefer, swap in pumpkin pie spice for the cinnamon and cardamom.

 Note: With extremely dry winter squash like Red Kuri, you made need to add a little water to get a smooth puree.
 If you can’t cut the squash in half before baking, you can bake it whole and separate the skin and seeds after it cools.